 Stop by the fully stocked Trading Post to pick up a sandwich and a pair of moccasins then take a workshop to learn how Indigenous crafts are made.
 Find out how to build a teepee, learn to drum or create jewelry.
 Take a medicine walk and learn about the importance of the Eastern white pine.

-Visitors can join an interpretative walk along 10 kilometres of trails accessible by three bridges across the river, says Robert Furlonger, a general manager with the Chippewas of Rama First Nation.
+Visitors can join an interpretative walk along 10 kilometers of trails accessible by three bridges across the river, says Robert Furlonger, a general manager with the Chippewas of Rama First Nation.